thelang-io/docs.thelang.io/docs/api/arr.md

 # {{ page.title }}

+## `Array`
-storing a collection of multiple elements under a single variable.
+Allows storing a collection of multiple elements under a single variable.

 ```the
 obj Array {